sgibson91/sgibson91.github.io/content/project/helmupgradebot.md

 I wanted to sort the images both by age and size since large images will obviously fill the repository up more quickly, and older images are less likely to be actively used or have been rebuilt under a different tag.
 I achieved this by scraping the manifests of the repositories and images within the registry and creating a dataframe to sort the images.

-I also created an "aggressive" mode which would activate when the total size of the registry exceeds a pre-set, tuneable limit.
+I also created an "aggressive" mode which would activate when the total size of the registry exceeds a pre-set, tunable limit.
 This would then delete the largest images in order to bring the size under the prescribed limit.

 Currently, this bot runs monthly to check the size of the registry isn't growing too large.